Product Liability Attorneys

 Manufacturers may also be liable for defects discovered after the manufacture and sale of a product.
 When a manufacturer learns, or should have learned, about a danger posed by their product after it has been manufactured, they have a duty to issue adequate warnings to consumers.
 The most common example of this type of product liability is failing to issue a product recall.

 Finally, our attorneys have helped consumers hold manufacturers responsible for injuries and deaths caused by the defective designs of products including cars, trucks, cranes, pharmaceutical drugs, motorcycles, hydraulic lifts, and gas tanks to name a few.

 A product will be considered defectively designed if it is unreasonably dangerous and every product designed by the manufacturer contains the same defect.

-Learn about the Monster Truck Case and how SKWC helped the Hizey family.
+Learn about the Monster Truck Case and how SKW helped the Hizey family.

 Moore v.
 International Harvester

 Settlement was reached on behalf of a 19-year-old man who was badly burned.

 A man's arm was amputated in an incident caused by faulty equipment at a scrap steel facility.